CrashPlan Computer Backup

-Faculty accounts are in a group that back up audio and video files, but not software installers, disk images, and virtual machines.
+Faculty accounts are in a group that backs up audio and video files, but not software installers, disk images, and virtual machines.

 How does CrashPlan work?

 Once the software is installed and your computer is activated on our backup server, Code42 will backup all of your files to a central server once.
 After that, the software will only copy new and changed data.

 Real-time data protection

 Your data is backed up as it is saved and modified, not just daily or weekly.
 If your computer is busy, Code42 will adjust its operations so that it isn't competing with your other applications or bandwidth.

 Self-service file recovery

 If you accidentally delete a file, you can restore it yourself from a simple interface.
 See our help page for recovering a file.

 If your computer fails, Code42 will allow ITS to restore all your backed up files to a new computer.
 Please contact us at support.swarthmore.edu or email us at firstname.lastname@example.org for more information.